klane/databall/docs/_pages/feature-selection.md

 ![png]({{ site.baseurl }}/assets/images/feature-selection/srs-cross-validation.png){: .center-image }

-The plots below show 10-fold cross-validated ROC and precision/recall curves using home and away four factors as the selected attributes.
+The ROC and precision/recall curves below use the four factors defined during [data wrangling](data-wrangling.md).
+A [`FunctionTransformer`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.FunctionTransformer.html#sklearn.preprocessing.FunctionTransformer) that selects columns from the `DataFrame` is added to simplify the process of specifying all the attributes.
+The selector and classifier are combined into a `Pipeline` using the [`make_pipeline`](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html#sklearn.pipeline.make_pipeline) function.
+The spread among the individual folds are similar to those using SRS above.
+However, the areas under the cross-validated curves are lower, indicating SRS is a more predictive variable of home team performance than the four factors.

 ```python